Finding an Altered State

 John had been trying to convince Jim of the merits of his conviction that Jesus Christ really was alive, even now, today.
 He had been crucified, yes, but He did rise from the dead and was still living in the world.
 John seemed amazed that Jim remained skeptical.
 “Why don’t you understand what I am saying?” questioned an incredulous John.
 I began to pay close attention.
 It seemed to me that something peculiar was in the air besides the haze at the Hayes.

 Not that I was a saint by any stretch of the imagination.
 Just ask my family or the friends I did have.
 I was similar to many of the disillusioned youth of the Sixties and Seventies and could be angry, uncouth, and disrespectful.
 Though I considered myself to be a pacifist and sensitive I certainly made my share of mistakes.
-And during a two year stint in the U.S. Army from 1972 to 1974 some of those would jeopardize my entire future.
-One mistake in particular resulted in a court martial that pointed to a near certain prison sentence.
+And during a two-year stint in the U.S. Army from 1972 to 1974 some of those would jeopardize my entire future.
+One mistake in particular resulted in a court-martial that pointed to a near-certain prison sentence.
 Briefly stated, I was in the company of two friends who had moments before purchased 2 kilos of marijuana and were driving back into El Paso, Texas, when the city Police pulled our car over.
-Thinking ours matched a car reported in a recent assault on some young kids, we were stopped, searched, the contraban found and confiscated, and a night was spent in the El Paso County jail before we were released the next morning to the Military authorities.
-Needless to say this caused untold grief and distress to my parents, a feeling which can be re-lived by reading their letters to me from those days and months surrounding the Christmas of 1972.
+Thinking ours matched a car reported in a recent assault on some young kids, we were stopped, searched, the contraband found and confiscated, and a night was spent in the El Paso County jail before we were released the next morning to the Military authorities.
+Needless to say this caused untold grief and distress to my parents.
 But I was insensitive to such grief even when my mother flew down for my trial, sitting behind me one late January afternoon in the courtroom.
 And foolish me, I wasn’t to realize just how fortunate I was, to be acquitted of the charges against me.
 The evidence was ruled inadmissible, thanks to my attorney’s objection based on the illegal search and seizure rule.
 Even afterward, oblivious to how close to the precipice I was playing, I continued the same behavior unimpeded, and indeed, perhaps with more gusto.

 In the early months of 1976 I remember thinking to myself as I was upstairs in my room preparing to go out for the evening, “There’s something missing in my life.”
 It was just a thought.
 I still remember vividly to this day the moment that thought occurred but I dismissed it and joined my friends for the night’s festivities consisting mainly of goofing around and getting high.
 I thought I was reasonably happy, had a good job on a land survey crew for the Detroit Edison Company making good money, with good friends, and a family that loved me.
 I had come through a lot of trials and thought I had grown and even matured by them.